melaniebrgr/learning-computer-science/02-programming/algorithms.md

 ## Types of algorithms

 An algorithm contains imperative steps on how to perform a computation until it “converges” (a fancy way to say that it’s halted).
 The recipe of an algorithm:

 - it converges,
 - has instructions and flow controls, and
 - a termination of control.

 Assuming no static semantic errors, there are three types of errors a program can have:

 - it crashes
 - it never terminates
 - it gives an incorrect result (the worst possible outcome)

 How do we know if **looping program**, e.g. a "for" loop or a "while" loop, will terminate?
 A looping function that has all the following features will always terminate:

-1. it maps a set of program variables to an integer,
+1. it maps a set of program variables to an integer
-2. it starts with a non-negative value,
+2. it starts with a non-negative value
 3. a value is decreased on each iteration
 4. the loop terminates when it reaches 0

 This is a **decrementing function**.
 A decrementing function guarantees to stop a loop execution.
 It can be a useful pattern for "searching for a solution".
 The solution must be within the search space of the looping program however, or the program will run forever.
 When writing a loop, think carefully about the conditions for termination mentioned above.
 Loops can be used for exhaustive enumeration.

 **Exhaustive enumeration** or "guess and check" is a type of algorithm.
 The guessing is not actually random, the space of possible answers is exhausted systematically.
 A program that relies on this is called a **brute force algorithm**, and despite its name it is often the correct way to solve a problem because today's computers are _fast_.
 There are however some circumstances under which a brute force algorithm will start to take too long.

 ### Go syntax: if, switch, looping, functions

 ```go
 // if statements
 num := -1